Improving Precision in Kinematic Weak Lensing with MIRoRS: Model-Independent Restoration of Reflection Symmetries: Methods

-The uncertainties in observed position angle and axis ratio are determined directly from the distribution of position angles and axis ratios in our data sample, as shown in Subsection \ref{subsec:Axis Errors}.
+Combining this term in quadrature with the uncertainty in the observed position angle gives the total error in the photometric angle.
+The uncertainties in observed position angle and axis ratio are determined directly from the distribution of position angles and axis ratios in our data sample, as shown in Section \ref{subsec:Axis Errors}.
+This uncertainty effectively weights the extent to which the position angle contributes to the overall fit.
+It was shown in DiG21 that as this uncertainty increases, the scatter in the fitted shear trends to the results from a kinematic-only fit.
 A $\chi^2$ value is then calculated

 and added to complete the likelihood function

 Again, the normalization term, $\ln\sigma_{\theta'}^2$, must be retained to account for changes in model uncertainty.